ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 ## Filtering
 Files and directories can be selectively included or excluded using a custom `PathMatcher`.

-Filtering is independant for files & directories.
-Files are filtered only if their parent directory pass the directory filter.
+Filtering applies independently to files and directories.
+Files are filtered only if their parent directory passes the directory filter.
-If none of some directory's children match, the directory is still displayed.
+If none of a directory’s children match, the directory is still displayed.

 The `PathMatchers` class provides several ready-to-use methods for creating and combining common matchers.